Free informative visit

 Intracytoplasmic Sperm Injection (ICSI)

 One sperm is injected directly into the egg using micromanipulation techniques.
 The eggs must first be stripped of surrounding cells.
-This is done under 400x magnification.

 Specific Techniques